Banksia aemula: Cultivation

 In 1788, Banksia aemula was one of the first banksias to be cultivated in England, where it was illustrated in Curtis's Botanical Magazine and its rival, The Botanical Register.
 Its shiny green leaves, showy flower spikes, huge follicles, and wrinkled bark are attractive horticultural features.
 It is also a bird- and insect-attracting plant.

 Trials in Western Australia and Hawaii have shown B. aemula to be resistant to Phytophthora cinnamomi dieback.
 It requires a well-drained slightly acid (pH 5.5–6.5) soil, preferably fairly sandy and a sunny aspect.
 Summer watering is also prudent, as it does not suffer water stress well.
 Slow-growing, the plant takes four to six years to flower from seed.
 It is less commonly grown than Banksia serrata.
-An investigation into optimum temperatures for germination found a nighttime temperature of 20–28°C, and a daytime of 24–33°C gave best results, and recommended summer planting times.
+An investigation into optimum temperatures for germination found a nighttime temperature of 20–28 °C, and a daytime of 24–33 °C gave best results, and recommended summer planting times.

 It has also been used as a rootstock for grafting Banksia speciosa, and has potential in bonsai.
 The red textured timber has been used in cabinet-making.

 Cultural references

-Although Banksia attenuata was the common banksia in Australian children's author May Gibbs' own childhood in Western Australia, the old flower spikes of Banksia aemula with their large follicles are thought to have been the inspiration for the villains of her Snugglepot and Cuddlepie books, the "Big Bad Banksia Men".
+Although Banksia attenuata was the common banksia in Australian children's author May Gibbs' own childhood in Western Australia, the old flower spikes of B. aemula with their large follicles are thought to have been the inspiration for the villains of her Snugglepot and Cuddlepie books, the "Big Bad Banksia Men".